Boccaccio (operetta)

 Boccaccio, oder Der Prinz von Palermo (Boccaccio, or the Prince of Palermo) is an operetta in three acts by Franz von Suppé to a German libretto by Camillo Walzel and Richard Genée, based on the play by Jean-François Bayard, Adolphe de Leuven, Léon Lévy Brunswick and Arthur de Beauplan, based in turn on The Decameron by Giovanni Boccaccio.
 Despite the opera's clear links to the Viennese opera tradition, Suppé's opera takes most of its style from Italian opera.

 The opera was begun somewhere around the fall of 1878 and first published in 1879 by the August Cranz company and performed at the Carltheater, Vienna, on 1 February 1879.
 An English translation and adaptation was completed in 1880 by Dexter Smith and later by Oscar Weil and Gustav Hinrichs around 1883.
 The first contemporary edit of the work occurred in 1950 for the premiere of the work at the Metropolitan Opera in New York City, with several more iterations occurring through the 20th century.

-In 1936, the first filmed version of the work was made.
 In 1940, Boccaccio was made into a film by American-born Italian film director Marcello Albani.

-Performance
+Performance history

-Following its premiere in 1883, the opera quickly made its way around the globe, touching almost every continent on the Earth.
+Following its premiere in 1879, the opera quickly made its way around the globe.